svkucheryavski/mdatoolsm.gitbook/chapter7/text.md

 ![Classification plors for PLS-DA model](fig1.png)

 The other three plots show the corresponding statistics depending on number of components in PLS-DA model, similar to e.g. `plotrmse()` in PLS.
-As it was already mentioned and shown in an example below the PLS plots are also available.
+As it was already mentioned and also shown in the example below the PLS plots are also available.

 ```matlab
 figure